 When we first started gardening, we were selfish and narrow-minded.
 Truly!
 We saw the garden as a place to serve us, to feed us, and strove to keep critters out.
 Needless to say, we have a drastically different mindset these days!
 We view our garden as a place for both “us” and “them”, and actively work towards that goal.
+Now, our garden is a certified wildlife habitat.

-Now, nothing makes us happier than to watch the bees and butterflies flit from flower to flower, spot a lizard dart across a path, or open the door to a yard full of birdsong in the morning.
+Nothing makes us happier than to watch the bees and butterflies flit from flower to flower, spot a lizard dart across a path, or open the door to a yard full of birdsong in the morning.
 And don’t even get me started on the hummingbird shenanigans!
 Maybe these things are already commonplace in your garden – and if so, that is wonderful!
 For us, starting with a chunk of barren lawn in a populated, non-rural setting, it was something we had to work for.
 And I think that makes it all the more rewarding.

 Read along to learn how to transform your yard into a more equitable, sustainable, welcoming place for wildlife and pollinators.
 We’ll go over the five key components that you will need to address to do so, and how to become a Certified Wildlife Habitat – if you want to make it official!
 Our property became certified last fall.
 Whether you choose to get fully certified, or simply want to make some wildlife-friendly improvements to your yard, thank you in advance for your noble efforts!